 Humidity of 60% or higher retards their flying and induces heavy feeding and destruction.
 They will not fly on cool, windy, cloudy or rainy days.
 Japanese beetles are responsive to light changes, seeking shelter when clouds pass over.

 Infestation of adult Japanese beetles begins mid-June in southern states, and around July 4 in the Northeast and Upper Midwest.
+The Japanese beetle season lasts around 8 weeks.

 The adult Japanese beetle infests and destroys over 300 species of plants including flowers, vegetables and fruits in addition to a wide variety of ornamental trees and shrubs.
 The larval stage of the Japanese beetle wipes out lawns, feeding on grass roots.